 - 1. Perform this maneuver so that the recovery is completed at or above 2000' AGL. - 2.
 Complete CRAGS. - 3.
 Pick a visual reference point to assist in maintaining heading. - 4.
 Reduce power to 1500 RPM and turn carburetor heat ON. - 5.
 Adjust pitch to maintain altitude. - 6.
-At 50 KIAS, increase throttle to full power and turn carburetor heat OFF. - a.
+At 55 KIAS, increase throttle to full power and turn carburetor heat OFF. - a.
 Add right rudder as necessary to maintain coordination. - 7.
 Slowly increase pitch to an attitude which will induce a stall. - 8.
-Verbally announce each of the three indications of a stall. - 9.
-At the stall: - a.
+Verbally announce each of the three indications of a stall. - At the stall: - a.
 Verbally announce the stall. - b.
 Lower the pitch attitude sufficiently to break the stall. - c.
 Use the rudder to maintain directional control. - d.
 Maintain neutral ailerons. - e.
 Verify full power. - f.
 Verify flaps up. - 10.
-Adjust the pitch to an attitude that allows a positive rate of climb and an increase in airspeed to V_y . - 11.
+Adjust the pitch to an attitude that allows a positive rate of climb and an increase in airspeed to V_v . - 11.
+As the aircraft accelerates through 65 KIAS, lower the pitch to V_y attitude. - 12.
 Upon reaching the specified recovery altitude, and trim the aircraft for cruise.